DexKit/wordpress/dexkit-aggregator/docs/INSTALL_AGGREGATOR.md

 - logo - url to logo used in light mode
 - logo_dark - url to logo used in dark mode
+- affiliate - address where fees are routed if it holds over 500 KIT on the used network
 - brand_color - brand color used in light mode
 - brand_color_dark - brand color used in dark mode
 - is_dark_mode - default to dark mode